zurmokeeper/excelize/README.md

 Change Log:

-*  1: Fixbug: [Internal hyperlink does not work on wps office](https://github.com/zurmokeeper/excelize/issues/4). (brank change) and support new internal linking methods。
+*  1: Fixbug: [Internal hyperlink does not work on wps office](https://github.com/zurmokeeper/excelize/issues/4).
+(Break change) and support new internal hyperlink methods。
 * 2：Add type definition for WorksheetModel.merges,  Thank you <a href="https://github.com/ytjmt">ytjmt</a>, Merged <a href="https://github.com/exceljs/exceljs/pull/2281"> PR2281</a>.
 * 3：Add type definition for WorksheetProtection.spinCount,Thank you <a href="https://github.com/damingerdai">damingerdai</a>, Merged <a href="https://github.com/exceljs/exceljs/pull/2284"> PR2284</a>.

-PS: Since V4.4.2 @zurmokeeper/exceljs new cell insertion internal links support `Sheet2!A1:B1` and `A1:B1` and other forms, the original only supports `Sheet2!A1`, use the following way:：
+PS: Since V4.4.2 @zurmokeeper/exceljs new cell insertion internal hyperlink support `Sheet2!A1:B1` and `A1:B1` and other forms, the original only supports `Sheet2!A1`, use the following way:：

 ```